CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 Flywheel Tuning with TorqueCurrentFOC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Below is a list of steps and a simulator that provides the opportunity to try tuning a flywheel system using PID with TorqueControl.
+The Red line is the setpoint of the flywheel controller, purple is the current velocity, and the green line is the current of the motor in stator-amps.

 Tuning a flywheel is largely done with the following steps:
  1. Zero all PID gains.
  2. Set a high setpoint (typically 8/10th the maximum velocity).